Insight - Microsoft failed to warn victims of Chinese email hack: former employees

 Hickman said he didn't recall the password reset.
 He said he never suspected anything was wrong with the account, which he continues to use.

-(Reporting by Joseph Menn; Additional reporting by Humeyra Pamuk in Istanbul and Sui-Lee Wee in Beijing; Editing by Jonathan Weber and Martin Howell)
+(Reporting by Joseph Menn.
+Additional reporting by Humeyra Pamuk in Istanbul and Sui-Lee Wee in Beijing.
+Editing by Jonathan Weber.)